ICC prosecutors: US forces may have committed war crimes

 So far, all of the ICC’s trials have dealt with crimes committed in Africa.

-Prosecutors say investigations also are reportedly under way in Poland, Romania and Lithuania — all signatories to the Rome treaty — into possible crimes at CIA detention facilities in those countries.
+Prosecutors say investigations also are reportedly under way in Poland, Romania and Lithuania — all signatories to the Rome Statute — into possible crimes at CIA detention facilities in those countries.

 The abuse allegations came in a wide-ranging annual report into the prosecution office’s so-called preliminary examinations, which involve studying reports of possible crimes to establish if they fall under the court’s jurisdiction.